varigence/docs/bimlflex/scenarios/source-azure-postgres.md

  In order to generate working SSIS components, you must have a working OleDb PostgreSQL driver installed on your machine that works with your target SSDT version.

 In this example we are using the [Intellisoft OLE DB Provider for PostgreSQL](https://www.pgoledb.com/index.php/component/filecabinet/?Itemid=111), note that they have a free version.

-For general information about creating projects that use SSIS go here [PLACEHOLDER].

 ## Azure Data Factory Projects